Updated on January 4th, 2021

 Factor #2: Number of questions or (LOI)

-A second factor which impacts the cost of your PR polling survey is the number of questions you want to ask, or what is also called the length of the interview.
+A second factor that impacts the cost of your PR polling survey is the number of questions you want to ask, or what is also called the length of the interview.

 A 50-question study takes your PR polling survey firm longer to draft and longer to program.